Acousmodules

 since 2003

-These plugins constitute a modular set of tools mainly developed for acousmatic composition in high spatial resolution.
+Acousmodules plugins constitute a modular set of tools mainly developed for acousmatic composition in high spatial resolution.

-Another important aspect is their openness to every spatial configurations, which include, but is not limited to, formats related to media distribution and "immersive" environments.
+Another important aspect is their openness to every spatial configurations, which include, but is not limited to, formats related to media distribution and immersive environments.

 More than a hundred different plugins are organized into categories and families.
 While the number of parameters can be important, they share the same UI elements and principles, which makes possible to be quickly efficient and to switch easily from one to the other.

-In a glance:
+Acousmodules at a glance:

-channels: most up to 64, some up to 128 (SpatStruments are limited to 24 or 32 channels)
+channels: most 64, some up to 128, SpatStruments are limited to 24

 easy conversion to higher order ambisonics (HOA) and binaural with free plugins (IEM, Sparta, SpaceVR ...)